openstack/api-sig/guidelines/consuming-catalog.rst

 #.
 The JSON file is served with ETag support and should be considered highly
    cacheable.

 #.
-The current version of the JSON file should always be the preferred files to
+The current version of the JSON file should always be the preferred file to
    use.

 #.
 The JSON file is similar to timezone data.
 It should not be considered